 [Excerpt] This corporate brigand exists to help protect the agency and not the patients.
 They clean up any mess that leaves the agency vulnerable to outside attacks such as investigations and lawsuits.
 They are there to ensure the agency is protected at all costs and to help facilitate building the case against the person who called in the first place and to minimize and consequences to the company by whatever means necessary.
 Rest assured, even if you are able to get information to corporate compliance anonymously, the behind closed-door meetings will be largely about “what staff member do you think reported this?”
 The outward focus may appear to be about cleaning up the wrongdoings, but the tacit goal will be to seek and eliminate the person who complained.
 It’s a cynical point of view, but this is the reality I have experienced in multiple settings with different companies.
 That said, there are reasons to call corporate compliance and there are reasons not to.

 [Excerpt] This chapter is not about the colleagues who sat next to you and turned a blind eye to misconduct.
 Rather, this chapter is about the unfaithful angels who loom in our accrediting, licensing, and protective agencies who thematically fail to protect patients.
 It is about those whose job it is to investigate and protect but fall woefully short of their stated purpose.
-That said, this chapter is not intended to be ignominious toward these individuals or these entities.
-This chapter is perhaps a cautionary tale that one should not, when blowing the whistle, look toward these entities with exhortation.
-They will not save you and they often will not save the patients.
-Even though their fiduciary duties indicate they are obligated to protect, one cannot count on the unfaithful angels.
+That said, this chapter is not intended to be ignominious toward these individuals or entities.
+This chapter is intended to be a cautionary tale that one should not, when blowing the whistle, look toward these entities with exhortation.
+They will not save you, and they often will not save the patients.
+Even though their fiduciary duties indicate they are obligated to protect, one cannot count on these unfaithful angels.

 [Excerpt] Let’s continue our discussion about unfaithful angels with the dissolution that a national accreditation is somehow meaningful or indicative of high-quality patient care.
 It simply is not.
 There are countless examples of a nationally accredited programs where patients have been abused and the agency has provided thematically substandard care.

 [Excerpt] Many people are familiar with whistleblowers by virtue of hearing about people who came before us.
-Some of the highest profile and widely publicized cases serve to dot the whistleblower landscape with both cautionary tales and to punctuate the risks associated with speaking up.
-There are even a few stories of people being rewarded with, what most would consider, large sums of money.
+Some of the highest-profile and widely publicized cases serve to dot the whistleblower landscape with both cautionary tales and punctuate the risks associated with speaking up.
+There are even a few stories of people being rewarded with (what most would consider) large sums of money.
 Whistleblowers are important assets through every sector of our government and throughout our systems of care.
 Healthcare whistleblowing is no exception.
-Let us stand on the shoulders of those who came before us.

 [Excerpt] As you go about your work, read every email you receive once for the content and what you are supposed to do and then read it again for potential use in a future lawsuit.
 Once you have examined an email with this lens in mind, print it and keep it.
 Emails are wonderful bodies of evidence.